dwilkie/devise_paypal/README.markdown

     <%= link_to "Sign in with Paypal Authable", new_user_paypal_authable_path %>
     <%= link_to "Sign in with Paypal Permissions Authable", new_user_paypal_permissions_authable_path %>

 By clicking on these links, the user will be redirected to Paypal.
-Then after entering their credentials, they will be redirected back to your application.
+Then after entering their credentials, they'll be redirected back to your application.

 ### Model Callback Method